Individual Income Supplement

 You can apply for the individual income supplement at Werkzaak Rivierenland

-Have you previously received an individual income supplement?
+Have you received an individual income supplement before?

-• Have 12 months passed since you applied for the individual income supplement and has your situation not changed?
-Then you can submit a new application.
+• Has it been 12 months since you applied for the individual income supplement, and has your situation remained the same?
+If so, you can submit a new application.

-• Have less than 12 months passed?
-Then wait to apply until 12 months have passed.
-You can receive individual income support once every 12 months.
+• Haven't 12 months passed yet?
+If not, wait to apply until those 12 months have passed.
+You can receive the individual income supplement once every 12 months.

-The individual income supplement does not depend solely on the family or household situation.
-The amount is also a percentage of the social assistance standard, which means that the amount can change every year.
+The individual income supplement does not depend solely on family or household circumstances.
+The amount is also a percentage of the social assistance standard, which means it may change each year.
 Below is the text as it appears in the Individual Income Supplement Regulation:

-Article 4.
-Amount of the individual income supplement
+Section 4.
+Amount of the Individual Income Supplement

-1. An individual income supplement amounts to per year:
+1. The annual individual income supplement amounts to:

-1. for a single person, 40% of the social assistance standard referred to in Article 21(a) of the Participation Act, applicable as of January 1;
+1. for a single person, 40% of the social assistance standard referred to in Article 21(a) of the Participation Act, effective as of January 1;

-2. for a single parent, 40% of the social assistance standard referred to in Article 21(b) of the Participation Act applicable as of January 1;
+2. for a single parent, 40% of the social assistance standard referred to in Article 21(b) of the Participation Act, effective as of January 1;

-3. for married couples, 40% of the social assistance standard referred to in Article 21(b) of the Participation Act, applicable as of January 1;
+3. for married couples, 40% of the social assistance standard referred to in Article 21(b) of the Participation Act, effective as of January 1;

-2. If one of the spouses is excluded from the right to individual income support pursuant to Articles 11 or 13, first paragraph, of the Participation Act, the eligible spouse is entitled to individual income support at the rate that would apply to him or her as a single person or single parent.
+2. If one of the spouses is excluded from the right to an individual income supplement pursuant to Article 11 or Article 13(1) of the Participation Act, the eligible spouse is entitled to an individual income supplement at the rate that would apply to him or her as a single person or a single parent.

-3. For the purposes of the first and second paragraphs, the situation on the reference date shall be decisive.
+3. For the purposes of the first and second paragraphs, the situation as of the reference date shall be decisive.

 4. The amounts are rounded up to the nearest euro.